Made across the seasons

 HAIL THE ALE

-Autumn fruit local apples, pears and plums with locally brewed red ruby ale made for red meats, sausages, and strong cheese also perfect for a traditional Ploughman's Lunch.
+Autumn fruit local apples, pears and plums with locally brewed red ruby ale left to mature for around nine months when the flavour is sublime.
+This chutney is packed with fruit and appeals to many across all generations.
+A marriage for all red meats, sausages, and strong cheese also perfect for a traditional Ploughman's Lunch with a proper local ale.

 Ale Contains Gluten